 - Your tooth was fractured or broken due to blunt force trauma.

 - You are experiencing extreme pain and sensitivity which hinders you from performing your normal daily activities (work, school, leisure, etc.).

-- Your dental restoration (crown, bridge, denture, etc.) was broken or lost.
+- Your dental restoration (crown or bridge, denture, etc.) was broken or lost.